LucasH1225/LucasH1225.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I study computer science in Oxford as a freshman.
+I study computer science and philsophy in Oxford at the first year.

-I am enthuasiast of algorithms, crptography, and game developing in high school at SCIE.
+I am interested in number theory, algorithms, game developing in computer science area.
-Now shift my focus on AI and software engineering.

-As full-stack developer, I am now processing on a llm-based workflow APP on Swift(iOS).
+I am eager to explore more on daoism and stoicism, and keen to think about the connection between philosophy and the real world.

 Besides, I love calligraphy and is an absolute fan of FC Barcelona.